nataliapc/msx2daad/README.md

 - Load bitmap images from disk.
 - Load/Save your gameplay from/to disk.
-- Use of external texts in a disk file providing 64kb of additional compressed texts.
+- Use of external texts in a disk file providing 64kb of additional compressed texts and leaving free *RAM* memory for your adventure.

 ![](assets/msx2daad_sample.png)